Events

 When to eat momos

 Best times are late afternoon (3–5 PM) when shops are fresh for the evening rush, and late night (after 9 PM) when Thamel stalls fire up again.
 Avoid lunch rush (12–2 PM) if you don't want to queue.
+Saturday evenings are the busiest.

 Food events & momo festivals